Fine-Grained Motion Compression and Selective Temporal Fusion for Neural B-Frame Video Coding: Related Work

-Schemes in the second category~\cite{yang2020learning,yang2021learning,yang2022advancing,yilmaz2020end,chen2023b,feng2021versatile,yang2024ucvc,djelouah2019neural,pourreza2021extending,sheng2025bi,lin2024hierarchical,kim2023neural} aim to enhance bi-directional temporal prediction by compressing bi-directional motion information.
+Schemes in the second category~\cite{yang2020learning,gao2025maskcrt,nguyenquang2025fast,yang2021learning,yang2022advancing,yilmaz2020end,chen2023b,feng2021versatile,yang2024ucvc,djelouah2019neural,pourreza2021extending,sheng2025bi,lin2024hierarchical,kim2023neural} aim to enhance bi-directional temporal prediction by compressing bi-directional motion information.
 For example, Yang \emph{et al.}~\cite{yang2020learning} proposed to perform bi-directional motion vector estimation and compression to obtain bi-directional predicted frames.
 Subsequently, they employed a residual codec to compress the prediction residuals.
 Feng \emph{et al.}~\cite{feng2021versatile} proposed to replace the bi-directional optical flows with a voxel flow and replace the bi-directional prediction merging process with the trilinear warping operation.
-Recently, some schemes~\cite{yang2024ucvc,chen2023b,lin2024hierarchical,sheng2025bi,kim2023neural} proposed to extend conditional coding~\cite{li2021deep} from P-frame to B-frame.
-For example, Sheng \emph{et al.}~\cite{sheng2025bi} proposed DCVC-B that predicts bi-directional multi-scale temporal contexts using a bi-directional temporal context mining module.
+Recently, some schemes~\cite{yang2024ucvc,chen2023b,gao2025maskcrt,lin2024hierarchical,sheng2025bi,kim2023neural} proposed to extend conditional coding~\cite{li2021deep} from P-frame to B-frame.
+For instance, Gao \emph{et al.}~\cite{gao2025maskcrt} introduced MaskCRT-B, a B-frame coding method based on a masked conditional residual transformer.
+It employs conditional residual coding and a bi-directional adaptive fusion module to enhance the prediction of occluded and disoccluded regions.
+Building upon this work, NguyenQuang \emph{et al.}~\cite{nguyenquang2025fast} developed a fast online motion resolution adaptation method.
+This method employs lightweight classifiers to determine the optimal motion downsampling factor, thereby addressing failures in large motion prediction.
+Recently, Sheng \emph{et al.}~\cite{sheng2025bi} proposed DCVC-B that predicts bi-directional multi-scale temporal contexts using a bi-directional temporal context mining module.
 These contexts are then directly fused into a contextual encoder-decoder and a contextual entropy model to reduce temporal redundancy.
 Although DCVC-B~\cite{sheng2025bi} surpassed the reference software of H.265/HEVC standard with random-access configurations, it is difficult to achieve higher B-frame compression performance by simply applying P-frame coding methods to B-frame coding without fully considering the unique characteristics of bi-directional prediction.